Nicole Scherzinger: 2003–2009: The Pussycat Dolls

 The Pussycat Dolls performed for more than 2,000 U.S. and coalition service members during a live concert March 10, 2008, at a U.S. Army camp in the Persian Gulf Region (2008).

 The Pussycat Dolls' second and final album, Doll Domination, was released in the United States on September 23, 2008, and peaked at number four on the Billboard 200.
 The album included the singles "When I Grow Up" and "I Hate This Part", which peaked at number nine and eleven on the Billboard Hot 100, respectively.
 Both songs were originally recorded for Scherzinger's solo effort.
 The following year, the group embarked on the worldwide Doll Domination Tour, which began on January 18, 2009.
 While on tour, Scherzinger was asked to re-write the pop version of "Jai Ho" from the film Slumdog Millionaire (2008).
 The song was titled "Jai Ho!
 (You Are My Destiny)" crediting A. R. Rahman and the Pussycat Dolls, while Scherzinger was credited as a featured artist causing dissatisfaction within the group.
-The song reached number one in 17 countries; in the US, it peaked at number fifteen on the Billboard Hot 100, after charging eighty-five places consequently making the largest weekly leap from number 100.
+The song reached number one in 17 countries; in the US, it peaked at number fifteen on the Billboard Hot 100, after rising eighty-five places consequently making the largest weekly leap from number 100.
 On April 5, 2009, Scherzinger performed "America the Beautiful" at Wrestlemania XXV, at the Reliant Stadium in Houston, Texas.
 After the tour concluded in August 2009, the group announced a hiatus to further pursue solo careers.
 In December 2009, Scherzinger was announced as the third judge joining Ben Folds and Boyz II Men band member Shawn Stockman on the first season of The Sing-Off.
 She returned for the second season before being replaced by Sara Bareilles.

 2010–2012: The X Factor and Killer Love

 In May 2010, Scherzinger and her dance partner Derek Hough won the tenth season of Dancing with the Stars.
-In July 2010, Scherzinger served as a guest judge for Dannii Minogue and Cheryl Cole on The X Factor UK, where she formed One Direction, by picking up the boys and insisting with other judges that the boys together would have been a smash.
+In July 2010, Scherzinger served as a guest judge only for Dannii Minogue on The X Factor UK during the auditions and the bootcamp, where she formed One Direction, by picking up the boys and insisting with other judges that the boys together would have been a smash.
 Her stint was "well-received by viewers and producers".
 The following month, she portrayed Maureen in Neil Patrick Harris' Hollywood Bowl production of the rock musical Rent.
 Her performance in the musical received praise from critics, Charles McNulty of the Los Angeles Times wrote, "Scherzinger's powerhouse voice was meant for venues like the Bowl."
 In October 2010, Scherzinger released "Poison" as the lead single from the album, which peaked at number three on the UK Singles Chart, and announced her departure from the Pussycat Dolls to focus on her solo career.